 Father's Day is just around the corner, and it's got us contemplating and appreciating the complex nature of the dad figures in our lives, whether those dads are bathrobed mobsters, good-natured accountants, or not technically dads at all.
 Should your personal papa fall into the former category, here are some suggestions on how to make them kiss their fingertips with glee come Sunday.
+Here are the best gifts for dads who have strong opinions about lasagna composition and make sporting a signet ring on their pinky look sexy.

 For the salami king